 Winter Preparation Tips for Your Standby Generator:

-Maybe throughout the year you did not start your generator for a single time.
+Maybe throughout the year, you did not start your generator for a single time.
 Yes, it can happen.
-So in this case I will suggest you, read the manual and memorized how to operate generator once again.
+So, in this case, I will suggest you, read the manual and memorized how to operate a generator once again.
 Check the generator surrounding for water, dust and other stuff.
-After all of this a practice run is also recommended to you that you can see exactly what your generator will be able to power you home during an emergency.
+After all of this, a practice run is also recommended to you that you can see exactly what your generator will be able to power your home during an emergency.

 Calculate The Amount of Fuel Needs-